sokra/rawact/README.md

 # babel-plugin-rawact

-A babel plugin with compiles React.js components into native DOM instructions to eliminate the need to the react library at runtime.
+A babel plugin with compiles React.js components into native DOM instructions to eliminate the need for the react library at runtime.

 ## Motivation